jyotigithub1/Project2/README.md

 An App which helps to make an online community centered around programmers and their favorite IT books.

-## Before Starting

-- [ ] Invite all collaborators
-- [ ] Create a slack channel and invite all the team members and the instructional staff
-- [ ] Protect the master branch
-- [ ] Set up a pipeline with heroku with a staging environment and a production environment
-- [ ] Setup the staging app to deploy the master branch automatically
-  - [ ] each of your team members names and links to their github profiles
-  - [ ] the title of your project
-  - [ ] a link to your production deployed version

   #### OUR GROUP MEMBERS